 You might arrange a launch gig or small tour around the week of release.
 Even if your venues are small pubs & church halls, a list of live dates will still make your release look more businesslike.
 Also stoke up interest and get a vibe going among your online ‘friends’ on Facebook, Bebo and MySpace.
 Shoot a controversial home video and cause a storm on YouTube.
 In short, get as much “stuff” happening as possible around the release date.
 Then send your promos out to radio 4-8 weeks beforehand – and follow up by email or phone a week or so later.

-A CD may get airplay anytime up to and including the week of release.
-Once that’s passed, the record is effectively dead for the present.
-You can always re-release it in 6-12 months’ time but in the meantime let it go, move on and plan your next release.
+Your music may get airplay anytime up to and including the week of release.
+Once that’s passed, your campaign is effectively dead.
+You can always re-release the record in 6-12 months’ time but in the meantime let it go, move on and plan your next release.
 You can always reactivate an album a couple of months down the line by putting out another digital “single” from it.
 This can be the original version, a remix or both.
 Just make up promo white labels as usual and send them out 6-8 weeks in advance of your notional (but all-important) release date.

-The good news is that nobody at radio really cares whether you’re signed or unsigned.
+The good news is that it no longer really matters whether you’re signed or unsigned.
 Record companies may be good at getting people to listen to their “product” but if the track sucks nobody will want to play it.
 And if you’ve genuinely recorded a brilliant sounding track, the programme teams need you as much as you need them.
 Being the first to “free play” a great new artist makes any show sound good and puts it ahead of the competition.

 So in the end, the only two things that matter are: